 Winter weather is right around the corner, which means it’s go time.
 You only have a few, fleeting months left of fall, before the white stuff starts barreling down.
 With that in mind, we strongly encourage you to get out of the house this weekend and head down to Beta Nightclub to check out another stacked weekend of beats.

 Per usual, we’re making it incredibly easy for you to get off your couch and head down.
 Why’s that?
 Because we’re hooking you up with free entry.

-– Head to the front door and enter the club before 11 pm on Thursday, Friday, and Saturday.
-Get there before 9PM on Sundays.
+– Head to the front door and enter the club before 11pm on Friday and Saturday.
+Get there before 9:00 on Sunday

 – Show this post to the cashier (Valid for 21+ only).

-– The deal is valid for Thursday, Friday, Saturday and Sunday nights.
+– The deal is valid for FRIDAY, SATURDAY, & SUNDAY this week.